-6. Staging the Home Yourself – Bypassing a professional stager altogether is also a mistake we see made often.
+Choosing not to hire a professional home stager altogether is also a mistake we see made often.
 Agents who think they understand the staging process but then either avoid discussing potential buyer objections or think its sufficient to just bring in a few decor pieces when the home clearly isn’t ready or it’s empty, is completely ineffective.
 It also wastes time.
 Valuable time on the market during the first few weeks when properties statistically get the most critical viewings.
 This is time you don’t get back which is why creating a positive impression from the start is critical.
 Your clients won’t thank you for this or for having to completely re-address the presentation of the property when it doesn’t sell.

 A staging professional is not decorating the house – they are creating and implanting a marketing plan designed to enhance and showcase a home’s best features.
 They have been trained in how to set up rooms effectively, what colors/finishes/fixtures are on trend and are experienced in creating spaces that sell.
 Professional stagers also are insured and use contracts – for all parties protection – to ensure the process goes smoothly.
 Unless a realtor owns their own staging business and inventory (we know of a few successful ones North America), agents are best to partner with a staging professional who can handle all aspects of a home’s preparation while the realtor does what they do best: sell the home!